-Students must petition the School of Public Health for approval to work toward a second bachelor's degree.
+Students must petition the School of Public Health for approval to work toward a second bachelor's degree within the Fairbanks School of Public Health.
 If permission is granted, students are required to take a minimum of 30 credit hours beyond the credits used for the first bachelor's degree and to satisfy all the requirements for the second degree.
-Generally, the School of Public Health encourages students to work toward a graduate degree or graduate certificate rather than a second bachelor's degree.
+Generally, the School of Public Health encourages students to work toward a graduate degree or graduate certificate rather than a second bachelor's degree within FSPH.
 Petitions should be submitted to the Undergraduate Program Committee.